Dax Riggs: T-Daks & His White Plastic Soul and Dax Riggs

 Riggs's solo project started out under the name T-Daks & His White Plastic Soul.
 Riggs performed a handful of live shows under that name, mostly performing acoustic.
 After the breakup of Deadboy & The Elephantmen in early 2007, he stated that he would release future albums under his own name.
 His first solo album, We Sing of Only Blood or Love, was released on Fat Possum Records in August 2007.
 His second album, Say Goodnight to the World, was released on August 3, 2010 (also with Fat Possum Records).
+A third solo album titled 7 Songs for Spiders was produced in 2024 and released by Fat Possum on 24 January 2025.

+Acid Bath reunion

+On October 15, 2024, it was announced Acid Bath would be playing at the Sick New World Festival in Las Vegas on April 12, 2025.
+Along with returning original members (Riggs, Duet, and Sanchez), Zack Simmons (Goatwhore), and Alex Bergeron (ex-Agents of Oblivion) were announced on drums and bass respectively.
+In September 2025, it was announced that Acid Bath would be supporting System of a Down on their 2026 European Tour, alongside Queens of the Stone Age.